-The studio art major is designed for the student who wishes broad experience in studio art and a comprehensive liberal education.
-This program, leading to the B.A. or B.S. degree, requires a minimum of 48 hours in studio and art history courses.
+The study of art is offered to acquaint students with the nature and history of art and to enable students to develop proficiency in the creation of art.
 Advanced students have the opportunity to concentrate in a specific studio area.
 A student must achieve a grade of C- or above in all ART-prefix courses counted toward the major.
-(The art education program leading to K-12 licensure certification, designed for the student who wishes to teach art, requires a grade of C or better in all ART and EDU major courses.)
+The art K-12 education program, designed for the student who wishes to teach art, requires a grade of C or better in all ART and EDU major courses.